LoopKit/loopdocs/docs/browser/automatic.md

 Coming soon with `Loop 3.6.0`.

-Already here with `LoopFollow 2.3.0` and some other Open-Source apps.
+Already here with `LoopCaregiver`, `LoopFollow` and some other Open-Source apps.

 ### Requirements